The complete grower’s guide to this killer strain

 7 – Flush Your AK-47 Crop Before Harvest

 You will need a Total Dissolved Solids (TDS) reader to determine if the flush was a success.
 Ideally, the final reading of the water draining out of the pot will be very close to that of the water you’re using to flush.
-This is a clear sign that nutrients have been flushed out of the soil.
+This is a clear sign that you have washed the nutrients out of the soil.

 If you’re flushing before a harvest, make sure your plants are ready.
 When using soil, flush two weeks before harvest.
 When using an inert growing medium, flush one week before harvest.
 But remember that even when you perform a successful flush, there is still the small matter of drying and curing the weed.